mikabba/stm32-two-tank-control/README.md

-1\. read the distance from both VL53L0X sensors;
+1. read the distance from both VL53L0X sensors;

-2\. convert the measured distances into water levels;
+2. convert the measured distances into water levels;

-3\. filter the measured levels using a moving average filter;
+3. filter the measured levels using a moving average filter;

-4\. compute the control action using the selected controller;
+4. compute the control action using the selected controller;

-5\. saturate the control output between 0% and 100%;
+5. saturate the control output between 0% and 100%;

-6\. update the PWM duty cycle applied to the pump driver.
+6. update the PWM duty cycle applied to the pump driver.

-The controlled output is the water level of \*\*Tank 2\*\*.
+The controlled output is the water level of **Tank 2**.

-\---
+---

-\## Peripherals Configuration
+## Peripherals Configuration